Breaking the cycle: Building healthy relationships with BPD

 Triggers in BPD relationships

-Certain situations may trigger strong emotional reactions, making it difficult to feel secure in a relationship.
-Even small misunderstandings can lead to overwhelming feelings of sadness, anger, or fear for someone with BPD.
+Certain situations may trigger strong emotional reactions in BPD relationships, making it difficult to feel secure or grounded with a partner.
+These BPD relationship triggers are often tied to BPD symptoms in relationships, like heightened emotional sensitivity and difficulty regulating intense feelings.
+Even small misunderstandings can lead to overwhelming feelings of sadness or fear for someone with BPD.

 Some common BPD relationship triggers may include: